Want to improve your home, but don’t have the cash? Find out if a home improvement loan is the right solution for you

 - More living space is needed with an extension, conservatory or loft conversion

-- The existing kitchen or bathroom look tired or worn and you’d like to replace them with something more luxurious
+- The existing kitchen or bathroom look tired or worn and you would like to replace them with something more luxurious

 - Increase the value of your home before you sell it